dnd-al-krk/portal_frontend/README.md

     ```

-1. Bootstrap app with `fab devel bootstrap`
+1. Bootstrap app with `fab devel bootstrap` -- this command is run once only on the first setup.
+It will let you create superuser for instance, which you will use two steps later.

-If you already have virtualenv created previously simply enter it before starting server: `workon portal`

 1. Run server with `fab devel runserver`
 1. Open in the browser `http://localhost:8000/admin/` to access admin interface and provide any starting data.

+*Note*: If you already have virtualenv created previously simply enter it before starting server: `workon portal`

 ### Testing